 In the weeks following the initial North Vietnamese taking of the city of Hue, many hundreds -- if not thousands -- of citizens, deemed dangerous or counterrevolutionary or otherwise undesirable, were summarily executed and buried in unmarked mass graves by the communist forces.

-When the United States Marines and army of South Vietnam retook the city, it was only at the end of brutal, house-to-house fighting and finally, airstrikes, that Hue was retaken -- flattening much of the city in the process.
+When U.S. Marines and the army of South Vietnam retook the city, it was only at the end of brutal, house-to-house fighting and finally, airstrikes, that Hue was retaken -- flattening much of the city in the process.
 Many, many people were lost, their bodies never identified or recovered.
 This, the inability to find the physical remains of a relative, is a particular agony to Vietnamese.

 For this reason, this episode is haunted by ghosts.
 We hadn't intended it to be so.
 But that definitely emerged as a theme.